 Hiking & Backpacking Chugach State Park

 On arrival, we’ll head straight from the Anchorage airport to the nearby Chugach State Park – the third largest State Park in the country.
-Over the next several days, we’ll hike and backpack the Chugach Mountains, taking in panoramic views of the Alaska Range, Talkeenta Mountains, and, of course, Denali, the highest mountain the United States.
-Our trails will take us through glacier-cut valleys, we’ll sleep on the shores of pristine backcountry lakes, and we’ll keep our cameras at the ready for moose, mountain goat, and Arctic ground squirrel sightings.
+Over the next several days, we’ll hike and backpack the Chugach Mountains, taking in panoramic views of the Tordrillo and Talkeetna Mountains, and, of course, (hopefully!)
+Denali, the highest mountain in the United States.
+Our trails will lead us through glacier-cut valleys, we’ll sleep on the shores of pristine backcountry lakes, and we’ll keep our cameras at the ready for moose, mountain goat, and Dall sheep sightings.
 After three nights in the Chugach backcountry, we’ll transit to our next basecamp in coastal Seward.

 Exit Glacier Hiking & Ice Climbing